domeengine/dome/docs/plugins/example.md

 Plugin Example
 ============

-A basic example requires two parts: A plugin file and a Wren application which loads it:
+This example has two parts: A plugin file and a DOME application which loads it:

-## Wren application
+## DOME application

 This is a basic example of loading a plugin, and making use of an external module to access native methods.